arnaudstiegler/back-office-llm-bench/README.md

 ## Goals

 - When it comes to executing a task + formatting the answer in a machine-digestible way, how do model perform?
-- Chatbot (instruct models) tend to be overly verbose, can that deteriorate results?
+- Chatbot (instruct models) tend to be overly verbose, but if we can retrieve the answer from a json format, does that matter?
 - Should you force JSON format (jsonformer or other)?
-Maybe messes up with Chain-of-thought
+Maybe messes up with Chain-of-thought or other

+## Datasets
+- OpenMath (maths, reasoning)
+- Kleister NDA (information extraction)

 ## Task types